Things to Check Out in Ridgecrest

 Speaking of the Maturango Museum (www.maturango.org), it is easy to find at 100 E. Las Flores Ave., across the street from The Home Depot, and is open daily 10 a.m. to 5 p.m.
 It houses exhibits of natural and cultural history, including ceremonial art by the Coso People, who were known for their petroglyphs of bighorn sheep, antelope, deer, and abstracts.
 Tours can be arranged at the museum to visit Little Petroglyph Canyon, part of the National Historic Landmark.
 Modern replicas of petroglyphs from around the world are artistically displayed throughout town, and particularly at Petroglyph Park south of the museum.

-A Petroglyph Festival is celebrated each November (www.rpfestival.com).
+The Regiojnal Hoop Dance Festival is held each November.
 Mountain biking is extremely popular along the numerous trails (1,470 according to mapmyride.com) in the foothills surrounding the city.
 Golf is an option for those with access to the base, and bowling and going to the movies are also choices for entertainment in Ridgecrest.

 Another point of interest for animal lovers is the Bureau of Land Management corrals east of town on Randsburg Wash Road off Highway 178.
 The facility sits on 57 acres and workers care for wild horses and burros that have been captured until they can be adopted.
 Visitors can drive the perimeter on a dirt road and look at the different corrals where horses are separated by gender and age.
 Inside the facility, one can get information about adopting these survivors of the wild west, or at least pick up a poster.